 Central Coast

-The central coast of California boasts some of the most beautiful coastline in the country, with sunny weather, a laid-back beach lifestyle, and fewer crowds than Northern and Southern California beach cities.
+The central coast of California boasts some of the most beautiful coastlines in the country, with sunny weather, a laid-back beach lifestyle, and fewer crowds than Northern and Southern California beach cities.

 Bakersfield Area

-Active adults looking for wide open spaces, affordable homes, warm weather, and a slower pace of life should consider the Bakersfield area, where there are a number of wonderful 55+ communities to choose from.
+Active adults looking for wide open spaces, affordable homes, warm weather, and a slower pace of life should consider the Bakersfield area, where there are many 55+ communities to choose from.

 Southern California

 Southern California is world-famous for its gorgeous beaches, sunny weather, exciting cities, and luxurious neighborhoods.
-It’s a popular place to live for a number of people, from those looking to find fame and fortune to boomers looking to settle down in one of the most desirable climates in the world.
-The area is rife with entertainment, activities, and shopping and dining venues.
+It’s a popular place to live for many people, from those looking to find fame and fortune to retirees looking to settle down in one of the most desirable climates in the world.
+Also, the area is full of entertainment, activities, and shopping and dining venues.

 Take a closer look at the major metro areas in Southern California below: